claygregory/moves-on-deck/README.md

 # Moves On Deck

-Moves On Deck is a WebGL-powered visualization of your [Moves-App](https://www.moves-app.com/) location history built with React and Uber's Deck.gl framework.
+Moves On Deck is a WebGL-powered visualization of your [Moves-App](https://www.moves-app.com/) location history, built with React and Uber's deck.gl framework.

 ## Usage